Discovery Village at Southlake

 Overview of Discovery Village at Southlake

 Discovery Village at Southlake is a skilled nursing community in Southlake, Texas, offering independent living, assisted living, memory care, and skilled nursing.
 Operated by DSL Tenant II, LLC in Tarrant County, the community accepts Medicare, Medicaid, and private funds, ensuring diverse financial options for residents.
-Serving 29 residents with a 41-bed capacity, the community is currently operating at 71% occupancy rate, which is higher than the state average.
+Serving 29 residents with a 41-bed capacity, the community is currently operating at a 71% occupancy rate, which is higher than the state average.
 It also maintains an overall CMS score of 3 out of 5 stars, matching the typical Texas state average.

 The health inspection score is 3 out of 5 stars, placing it slightly higher than the state average of 2.9.
 Furthermore, the staffing score of 3 out of 5 stars indicates strong performance, as the community ranks 65th out of 240 Texas skilled nursing locations for total adjusted nursing hours.
-With 3 hours and 59 minutes of care provided per resident daily, it surpasses the state mean by roughly 5%, reflecting a stable care access.
+With 3 hours and 59 minutes of care provided per resident daily, it surpasses the state mean by roughly 5%, reflecting stable care access.
 Weekend care is noted at 3 hours and 24 minutes daily, which is suggested for families to review in comparison to weekday levels.
 The quality measures score of 3 out of 5 stars is one point below the state average of 4.0, which points to potential areas for enhancing clinical data tracking.

-In terms of financial data, the community generates roughly $10.3 million in annual revenue while seeing an operating deficit of $1.1 million.
 The resident population is composed of approximately 37% Medicare recipients, 37% Medicaid recipients, and 26% private pay residents.
 With an average stay lasting 28 days, the population largely consists of those receiving short-term rehab or transitional medical support.

 The SHINE® memory care program also offers a specialized and structured framework for those living with dementia or Alzheimer’s.
 Its larger campus also promotes an energetic lifestyle for those in independent and assisted living through a wide array of social, health, and leisure activities for older adults.